rtd/bounce_email/README.md

 ## REQUIREMENTS:

-Ruby 1.9 & Ruby Gem Mail is required.
+Ruby 1.8.7 or 1.9.x and the [mail](http://rubygems.org/gems/mail) Ruby gem are required.
 The gem is used for primary bounce handling, which catches about 50% of all bounces.
 For most other bounces, this gem comes in.
 See discussion here: [https://github.com/mikel/mail/issues/103](https://github.com/mikel/mail/issues/103)

 ## Other implementations: